 Performance Options & Requirements

 Doug and the band deliver an upbeat, family-friendly show for 45 minutes to 2 hours (preferably).
-Doug also produces an amusing, personable set with just his acoustic guitar and fiddle, his upright bassist Randy Roberts, and swing guitarist Rob Harding (and 3-part harmonies!).
+Doug also produces an amusing, personable set with just his acoustic guitar and fiddle, and upright bassist (and harmonizer) Randy Roberts.
 Available for:

 Dancehalls & Honky-Tonks